olehkosarenko/user-atlas/README.md

 # User Atlas

-User Atlas is an interactive WordPress plugin that displays users in a dynamic table.# user-atlas
+User Atlas is an interactive WordPress plugin that displays users in a dynamic table.